conjureme/moemoe-discord/README.md

   </p>
 </div>

-## what is moemoe?
+## what is moemoe-discord?

-moemoe is the name of the multi-faceted discord bot built for my server! unlike traditional command-based bots, moemoe is able to engage in conversations while maintaining context and personality across messages and channels. it's cable to perform actions autonomously through function calling- sending DMs, updating its own status, joining voice channels, and much more- all within the flow of conversation. moemoe is also capable of running its own slash commands!
+moemoe-discord is the discord module for moemoe. this serves as a way for moemoe to interact with users in my server along with providing other abilities like embed building, autoresponses, economy, and gambling.

+while it was built for my own project, it's fully customizable (more intuitive customization systems are in progress) so that you can add it to your own server and tailor it to your own use. it serves almost as a bridge for an LLM to interact with your server in ways a real user could through functions that allow it to execute commands, send DMs, seeing user activity statuses, and even joining voice calls and chatting.

+> [!NOTE]
+>
+> moemoe is still early on in her development. while this discord module is fully functional, there are many areas that need polishing or bug-checking.
+>
+> i'm also only one person, so changes and updates may be slow to progress and this project is purely passion. i would greatly appreciate feedback, critiques, and suggestions if you use it. it's also perfectly fine if you are not familiar with TypeScript, discord.js, or coding in general—any and all feedback is helpful!
+>
+> i'll also be looking for artists to commission for moemoe-related art such as emotes, character sheets, among other things.
+>
+> if you're interested in interacting with moemoe, feel free to join my [discord](https://discord.gg/rn9j69ApJQ) where you can chat with her or interact with some of the discord bot features, or share your art! you're also more than welcome to ask me for techincal support for running your own 'moemoe' or best practices for bringing your server mascot to "life" through an LLM.

 ### key features

 - **conversational first** - mention or DM the bot for chat interaction
-- **persistent memory** - maintains conversation context per channel with intelligent token management
+- **persistent memory** - maintains conversation context guild-wide or optionally channel-specific
 - **autonomous actions** - can execute discord actions (send messages, join calls, etc.) and slash commands
 - **customizable personality** - define unique traits, dialogue styles, and behaviors via JSON or future character card importing/dashboard
 - **multi-provider support** - works with local models (such as [KoboldCPP](https://github.com/LostRuins/koboldcpp)) or cloud-provider APIs
-- **response filtering** - customizable word filter to ensure responses stay aligned with your own server and use case
+- **response filtering** - customizable (optional) word filter to ensure responses stay aligned with your own server and use case

 ## quick start